geonmo/htcondorce_on_vagrant/README.md

 This ansible code has some bug to handle the databases.

-So, DO NOT RUN TWICE after services.
+So, **DO NOT RUN TWICE THIS**.
 It will clear all records at the table.